acortell3/Demographic_interactions/README.md

 Contains all the necessary custom functions and (most) necessary packages to run the rest of scripts

 `02*_data.R`
-These generated the simulated data and prepare and filter the observed data according to the criteria specified in the main manuscript.
+These generate the simulated data and prepare and filter the observed data according to the criteria specified in the main manuscript.

 `03*ABC_*.R`
 The scripts where the model is done.
 They retrieve the data from the structured folders and produced in the scripts above.